-Alternatively, if you have a laptop or a netbook handy, you can connect to the PicoCount 2500 with TrafficViewer Pro and click on "Live Data View".
-A pair of counters will pop up (See Live Data View description above) showing the total of the A hose hits and the B hose hits since you started the Live Data View.
-These counter show the actual axle hits, so for a car, you should see both the A and the B counts advance by 2 each time a car runs over the hoses.
+If you have a laptop or netbook handy, you can connect to the PicoCount 4500 with TrafficViewer Pro and click on "Live Data View".
+Four counters will pop up (See Live Data View description above) showing the total of the A, B, C, and D hose hits since you started the Live Data View.
+These counters show the actual axle hits.